Testing in high-dimensional spiked models: Links to statistical problems

-We label Case 5 as the `canonical correlation analysis' (CCA) case.
-Remarkably, the sample canonical correlations also solve (\ref{basic beta form}) with different $H$ and $E,$ such that $E$ is a central Wishart matrix and $H$ is a non-central Wishart matrix conditionally on a random non-centrality parameter (for details, see Theorem 11.3.2 of Muirhead (1982)).
+Remarkably, the squared sample canonical correlations also solve (\ref{basic beta formJO}) with different $H$ and $E,$ such that $E$ is a central Wishart matrix and $H$ is a non-central Wishart matrix conditionally on a random non-centrality parameter (see SM \ref{Identification of the parameters}).

-Finally, as discussed in the Introduction, we also consider Case 0, which we label as the `symmetric matrix denoising' (SMD) case.
-Given a $p\times p$ matrix $X=\Phi+Z/\sqrt{p},$ where $Z$ is a noise matrix from the Gaussian Orthogonal Ensemble (GOE), a researcher would like to make inference about a symmetric rank-one \textquotedblleft signal\textquotedblright\ matrix $\Phi=\mathbb{\psi}\theta\mathbb{\psi}^{\prime}$.
-Recall, that a symmetric matrix $Z$ belongs to GOE if its diagonal and sub-diagonal entries are independently distributed as
+\textit{SMD.} \ We observe a $p\times p$ matrix $X=\Phi+Z/\sqrt{p},$ where $Z$ is a noise matrix from the Gaussian Orthogonal Ensemble (GOE), i.e. it is symmetric and